tongueroo/aws-rsync/README.md

 * Allows you to use a local text editor of your preference and have your changes reflected on the server pretty quickly.
 * Watches your files for changes and automatically re-syncs.
 * Some useful rsync default options are pre-configured.
+These can be overriden if desired.
-* The rsync exclude option is derived from the `.gitignore` and `.dockerignore` files in the local folding being sync.
+* The rsync exclude option is derived from your `.gitignore` and `.dockerignore` files.
+These can be overriden if desired.

 ## Usage